jenwin/bmi-calculator-react/README.md

-# bmi-calculator-in-react
+# bmi-calculator-react
-My version of the bmi calculator in a react app!
+My version of the bmi calculator app in react!

 ## How to Start
 - Clone or Download